usaidpeerzada/DiceGame/README.md

 ##### Open and Reload the page, everytime you reload it will randomly roll the dice images.

-Used DOM manipulation and JS to create this dice challenge.
+Used DOM manipulation and JS to create this dice challenge as a practice.